ManavKhorasiya/Asynchronous-weather-app/README.md

 # Asynchronous-weather-app
--Weather app using node js.
+-Weather app using node js.\n
 -API used- locationIq(for latitude and longitude) and darksky(for temperature) -All files are inside playground folder
  Original file app.js uses callbacks